mvysny/karibu-testing/karibu-testing-v10/README.md

 BasicUtilsKt._fireDomEvent(new Div(), "click");
 ```

+Note that `Component._fireDomEvent()` will fail if the component is not editable.
+On the other hand, the `Element._fireDomEvent()`/`ElementUtilsKt._fireDomEvent(Element)` will always fire the event,
+regardless of the visibility of the associated component.

 #### Notifying `@DomEvent` listeners

 Using the above technique it's possible to also fire higher-level events annotated